Bellbird Park

 The employment environment in Bellbird Park shows above-average strength when compared nationally

-Employment opportunities locally may be limited, as indicated by the Census working population vs resident population count.
-In the 12-month period ending September 2025, employment increased by 4.5%, while labour force grew by 3.6%, causing a fall in unemployment rate of 0.8 percentage points.
-This compares to Greater Brisbane where employment grew by 3.8% and unemployment fell by 0.5 percentage points.
-State-level data from 25-Nov-25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Bellbird Park's employment mix suggests local employment should increase by 6.2% over five years and 13.2% over ten years.
+The area appears to offer limited local employment opportunities.
+Over the past year, employment increased by 4.5%, labour force by 3.6%, leading to an unemployment rate decrease of 0.8 percentage points.
+In comparison, Greater Brisbane saw employment grow by 3.8%, labour force expand by 3.3%, and unemployment fall by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% growth over five years and 13.7% over ten years.
+Applying these projections to Bellbird Park's employment mix suggests local employment should increase by 6.2% over five years and 13.2% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment